 Information concerning specific programs of study may be found by referring to the sections in this bulletin headed University-Wide Offerings, College of Arts and Science, School of Business, School of Education, Educational Opportunities Program, Office of General Studies, Office of International Programs, Division of Physical Education, Athletics and Recreation, and Nelson A. Rockefeller College of Public Affairs and Policy (School of Criminal Justice, School of Information Science and Policy, Graduate School of Public Affairs, and School of Social Welfare).

 Generally, one credit represents the equivalent of one hour of lecture or recitation or at least two hours of laboratory work each week for one semester or the equivalent in honors study.

 The number following each course title; e.g., (3), indicates the credits offered for that course.

 Significance of the Course Number

-Each course offered by the University is assigned a designation and a number according to a plan which is outlined here.
+Each course offered by the University is assigned a designation and a number according to a plan that is outlined here.
 The specific course designation and number appears in the bulletin directly in front of the course title.

 Each course designation consists of three separate units: (1) the school designation; (2) the subject or departmental designation; and (3) the course number.